icedlo/hng13-stage0-devops/README.md

 # HNG13 Stage 0 DevOps Challenge

 **Name:** Munyao Musyimi

 **Slack Username:** @icedlo

 **Project Description:**
 This project is part of the HNG13 Stage 0 DevOps Challenge.
-It demonstrates my ability to deploy and configure a live NGINX web server serving a custom webpage accessible over the internet.
+It demonstrates my ability to deploy and configure a live NGINX web server ON AWS, serving a custom webpage accessible over the internet.

 **Server IP/Domain:** http://50.19.9.149/